srl-labs/learn-srlinux/docs/blog/posts/2024/srl-vlans2.md

 [scenario-1-disabled-vlan-tagging]: https://learn.srlinux.dev/blog/2024/vlans-on-sr-linux-part-2/#scenario-1-disabled-vlan-tagging
 [ceoscontainerlab]: https://containerlab.dev/manual/kinds/ceos/

-[^1]: More complex scenarios like dot1q-tunnel mode are also available, but we will stick to the basic trunk/access modes for now.
+[^1]: More complex scenarios like dot1q-tunnel mode are also available, but we will stick to the basic trunk/access modes in this post.
 [^2]: Outer VLAN ID is 12, inner VLAN ID is 13.

 <script type="text/javascript" src="https://viewer.diagrams.net/js/viewer-static.min.js" async></script>